 Smell is such an important sense for creating an atmosphere in a room.
 I love aromatherapy added to fall decorating, it is imperative in my rule book of interior design.
 The great thing about aromatherapy is it can be decorative and pretty to add to your fall decorating accessories.
-I like to start with bringing fresh flowers into my room designs.
-They add authentic botanical aroma and improve your homes air quality.
+I like to start by bringing fresh flowers into my room designs.
+They add authentic botanical aroma and improve your home’s air quality.

 Taste is the FUN part of fall decorating.
-Creating great fall recipes is not only decorative, it also adds to the sense of smell, but the best part is it tastes good.
+Creating great fall recipes is not only decorative, but it also adds to the sense of smell, but the best part is it tastes good.
 One of my favorite recipes for fall is the Brown’s traditional hot apple cider recipe.

-Warm apple cider is a drink that reminds all of us fall is here.
+Warm apple cider is a drink that reminds all of us Fall is here.
 This drink will be sure to warm you up!
 Here’s what you need:

 1 ½ quarts apple cider